Tuesday, April 03, 2007

 1989 Born on the Fourth of July (Oliver Stone) lost to Driving Miss Daisy

-1998 Saving Private Ryan (Steven Spielberg) lost to
+1998 Saving Private Ryan (Steven Spielberg) lost to Shakespeare in Love

 2000 Traffic (Steven Soderbergh) lost to Gladiator